carrierwaveuploader/carrierwave/README.md

 Finally, restart the server to apply the changes.

-Note that CarrierWave is not compatible with Rails 2 as of version 0.5.
-If you want to use Rails 2, please use the 0.4-stable branch on GitHub.
+As of version 1.0.0, CarrierWave requires Rails 4.0 or higher and Ruby 2.0 or higher.
+If you're on Rails 3, you should use v0.10.0.

 ## Getting Started